joe-antognini/joe-antognini.github.io/_posts/2017-05-06-mass-transfer-modes.md

 In order to determine which of these three timescales will operate, we must understand how the donor's radius is related to its radius.
-The starting point here is the zero-age main squence (ZAMS) mass-radius relationship, which can be written like
+The starting point here is the zero-age main sequence (ZAMS) mass-radius relationship, which can be written as

 $$R_0 \propto M_0^{\alpha},$$